Menu

 SUPABASE_SERVICE_ROLE_KEY=your_supabase_service_role_key

-For detailed environment variable descriptions, please see: Environment Variables
+For detailed environment variable information, please read: Environment Variables

 Step 3: Create Supabase Clients